UgzSourceCode/adventofcode/README.md

 ## Development workflow

 This section describes the typical day‑to‑day loop when working on new Advent of Code solutions in this monorepo.
-- Start by adding or extending a day module under `apps/2025/src/days/` (for example `day2/day2.ts` and `day2.test.ts`).
+- Start by adding or extending a day module under `apps/2025/src/days/` (for example `index/index.ts` and `index.test.ts`).
 - Use the CLI to run your solution for a given day while iterating on the implementation (for example `pnpm --filter 2025 dev --day 2`).
-- Keep tests close to the implementation and run them frequently (for example `pnpm vitest ./apps/2025/src/days/day2/day2.test.ts`).
+- Keep tests close to the implementation and run them frequently (for example `pnpm vitest ./apps/2025/src/days/index/index.test.ts`).
 - Before committing, run formatting and linting for the relevant app to keep the codebase consistent (for example `pnpm --filter 2025 lint` and `pnpm --filter 2025 format`).
 - When changes affect shared configs in `packages/*`, re‑run tests and checks for the apps that depend on those packages to ensure nothing broke.